Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-I believe my abilities and experience make me a suitable candidate for this role.
-I would love the opportunity to chat with you about how I can contribute the team.
+I believe my credentials as well as my experience make me a good candidate for this position.
+I would be delighted to speak with you further about my potential contributions to your team.

 Sincerely,